linyue0103/terminal/doc/specs/#13000 - In-process ConPTY.md

 // Coordinates are 0-indexed.
 Note that while INT32 coordinates are used by this API, coordinates below
 // 0 and above 65535 are generally invalid, as the Console ABI currently uses unsigned 16-Bit integers.
 //
-// You should still always perform input validation and return E_INVALIDARG for invalid coordinates. struct CONPTY_COORD {
+// You should always perform input validation and return E_INVALIDARG for invalid coordinates. struct CONPTY_COORD {
     INT32 x;
     INT32 y;